NoJokeFNA/mc-protection/SETUP.md

  - If you are using our blacklist-feature, which you can enable in the config, you also have to set up 3 more things.
    - First, you have to install [IPSet](https://confluence.jaytaala.com/display/TKB/Using+ipset+to+block+IP+addresses+-+firewall), you can easily do this by executing: `sudo apt-get install ipset`
      - You can check if it is installed simply by executing: `sudo ipset`
-   - After you have successfully installed IPSet, you now have to execute 3 more commands.
+   - After you have successfully installed IPSet, you now have to execute three more commands.
      - `sudo ipset create -! blacklist hash:ip hashsize 15000`
      - `sudo iptables -I INPUT -m set --match-set blacklist src -j DROP`
      - `sudo iptables -I FORWARD -m set --match-set blacklist src -j DROP`
  - If you are using [iptables-persistent](https://www.thomas-krenn.com/en/wiki/Saving_Iptables_Firewall_Rules_Permanently), please follow the steps below.
    - Please don't run this file unless you are sure that you are not deleting important firewall data.
-   - After making sure that you don't delte any important firewall data, you can run [this file](https://github.com/GaetanOff/Firewall-Template/blob/master/rules) with the new firewall rules.
+   - After making sure that you don't delete any important firewall data, you can run [this file](https://github.com/GaetanOff/Firewall-Template/blob/master/rules) with the new firewall rules.
-     - Check if you all your rules got correctly updated: `sudo iptables -S`
+     - Check if all your rules got correctly updated: `sudo iptables -S`
-   - Now you have to save your current rules, so they won't get lost (2 options - choose one of them):
+   - Now you have to save your current rules so they won't get lost (2 options - choose one of them):
      - First option:
        - `sudo iptables-save  <path-to-file.txt`
        - After you have successfully saved your rules, you just have to apply them: `sudo iptables-apply <path-to-file.txt`